+COST FORMULA

-COST FORMULA: The cost of the C andidate's Statement is based on a quarter page measuring 3.75" wide by 4.5" tall in the Voter's Information Pamphlet.
-It includes a flat fee of \$140 for typesetting and page setup, plus \$.008 per voter in the district for printing and \$.007 per voter in the district for postage.
-Registration figures are based on the February 2001 report of registration.
+The cost of the Candidate's Statement is based on a quarter page measuring 3.75" wide by 4.5" tall in the Voter's Information Pamphlet.
+It includes a flat fee of \$140 for typesetting and page setup, plus \$.008 per voter in the district for printing and \$.008 per voter in the district for postage.
+Registration figures are based on the May, 2003 registration.
 If candidates are authorized to submit statements containing more than 200 words, it may take more space than a quarter page, especially if the statement features bullets and short paragraphs.